scarv/sca3s/README.md

 [Total Cost of Ownership (TCO)](https://en.wikipedia.org/wiki/Total_cost_of_ownership) means they can still impact on how applicable the approach is.

-The SCA3S project is intended as a suite of tools that, in c ombination, help to address such challenges.
-The concept is
-simple: it aims to deliver a form of
+The SCA3S project is intended to act as a suite of tools that, in combination, help to address such challenges.
+The concept is simple: it aims to deliver a form of
 "side-channel analysis [as a service](https://en.wikipedia.org/wiki/As_a_service)", in a sense virtualising the resources and processes required by locating them in the cloud and offering remote access via